webix-hub/docs/data/api/refs/ui.daterange.md

 - api/link/ui.daterange_borderless_config.md - used to hide the component borders
 - api/ui.daterange_button_config.md - sets a button at the bottom of DateRange
 - api/ui.daterange_calendarcount_config.md - sets the number of calendars to be rendered in the DateRange view
-- api/ui.daterange_calendarheight_config.md - sets the height of calendar area in the DateRange view in pixels
+- api/ui.daterange_calendarheight_config.md - sets the height of each calendar in the DateRange view in pixels
 - api/link/ui.daterange_cols_config.md - array of views objects arranged horizontally
 - api/link/ui.daterange_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.daterange_css_config.md - the name of a css class that will be applied to the view container